RobertBaruch/dergwasm/Dergwasm/README.md

-# Code for the Dergwasm Mod for Resonite.
+# Code for the Dergwasm Mod for Resonite

 ## Directories